-Accounting for two sweeps without returns is realistic with this yielding an approximate radar fade time of 24 seconds prior to 0939UTC: 0938:30UTC.
+Accounting for two sweeps without returns is realistic with this yielding an approximate earliest radar fade time of 24 seconds prior to 0939UTC: 0938:30UTC.
+It was found through consolidation of radar propagation analysis and, transcribed altitudes and times, that radar fade likely occurred at just before 0939:00UTC.